lambdaisland/kaocha/doc/08_plugins.md

 `:kaocha.testable/id` and `:kaocha.testable/type`, or for `pre-report` it prints `:type`, `:file`, `:line`.

-To customize which keys to print, use Kaocha's "bindings" functionality, in `tests.edn`.
+To customize which keys to print, use Kaocha's "bindings" functionality, in `tests.edn`:

 ``` clojure
 :kaocha/bindings {kaocha.plugin.debug/*keys* [,,,]}